mrsfafrak/Trivia-Game/README.md

 * On the final screen, show the number of correct answers, incorrect answers, and an option to restart the game (without reloading the page).

-Which uses less water when washing dishes?
-a.
-Washing by hand
-b.
-Using the dishwasher (correct)
-c.
-Doesn't matter

-Which type of bag is more ecofriendly at the store?
-a.
-Plastic
-b.
-Paper
-c.
-Either one
-d.
-None of the above (correct)

-Appliances that are turned off don't use electricity?
-a.
-True
-b.
-False (correct)

 https://www.nationalgeographic.com/environment/global-warming/green-lifestyle-quiz/